rajdeep-chakraborty-418/pei-processing/readme.md

     - Enriched Writer - Writes Enriched Data to Delta Table
     - Aggregated Writer - Writes Aggregated Data to Delta Table
   - utils - Contains utility functions and classes used across the pipeline
-- `scripts/` - Contains SQL scripts for reference and execution.
+- `scripts/` - Contains SQL scripts for reference and execution
-- `tst/` - Contains unit tests for the code.
+- `tst/` - Contains unit tests for the code
   - In Each GitHub Action, workflow execute to ensure Test Cases are passed

 ## Pre Processing